 The academic calendar is available at available on the Colonel's Compass .

 The costs to the student for the DPD program are those which would normally be incurred by an undergraduate at Eastern Kentucky University.
 Costs would include tuition and housing (see link below), health insurance (if not covered on another policy), campus parking permit ($140 per year), professional liability insurance ($21 junior year), food worker certificate ($7 junior year) and appropriate lab attire ($30).
-Senior DPD students are required to show proof of Academy of Nutrition and Dietetics student membership.
+Junior DPD students are required to show proof of Academy of Nutrition and Dietetics student membership.
 The current student rate is $58 per year (June 1-May 31).